innomatica/notadata/docs/manual.md

 ## Things to Note

 * Each item can have **multiple tags**.
-For eaxmple you can remember to buy a bunch of broccoli whether you drop by Farm Boy or Food Basics.
+For eaxmple you may want to buy a bunch of broccoli either at Farm Boy or Food Basics.

-* Checked (completed) items do not disappear.
+* Checked (completed) items do not disappear by default.
 They are greyed out instead.
 So you don't have to recreate broccoli entry every time.

 * You can set up an alarm for each item.
 So you will be notified to pack some